 On Saturday, Sept.
 15, the six Palo Alto City Council candidates vying for four open seats will discuss their backgrounds, qualifications and views on city issues from 2 to 4 p.m. at the Unitarian Universalist Church of Palo Alto, 505 E. Charleston Road.
 The event is free and open to the public.

 The candidates for council and Board of Education will also be on hand at the Midtown neighborhood's Ice Cream & Issues social on Sunday, Sept.
-16, from 1 to 4 p.m. at Hoover Park.
+16, at Hoover Park (see Around the Block column on page 7 for details).

 For those looking for a less heady way to spend the day, Sunday's Gran Fondo and Echelon Challenge will combine bicycling and food at an Italian-inspired bike ride and festival in downtown Palo Alto.